MoserMichael/cstuff/all/ramblings/_posts/2018-05-07-anotherana.md

 What is the nature of a state and where did it come from?
 Is it primarily a benevolent framework that enables civilization or is it a mechanism of suppression?
 I guess you will get different answers depending on whom you ask.
+Most Intellectuals are the heirs of the ancient scribes - for them the state is the source of order and personal income and therefore a blessing; however, there are those who do not concur, for Intellectuals are supposed to have their own independent opinion!

 This book tries to explain the state by looking at it from the position of the outsider - the nomad.
 Interactions between nomads and the state are quite complex (the author states that both the elites within a state and nomads are benefiting from the surpluses produced by agriculture - one by